lindenbaum/http2smtp/README.md

 the application will not work without custom configuration.
 The minimal configuration consists of an SMTP relay and a default _To_ address.

+As for any decent Erlang application it is possible to connect to the runtime dynamically using the Erlang remote shell.
+The RPM installs a handy alias into `/etc/profile.d` which circumvents typing the necessary boilerplate.
+All you need to type is `remsh_http2smtp`.

 Client Examples
 ---------------